torproject/sbws/docs/source/specification.rst

 3.2 Simple wire protocol
 ------------------------

-In this subsection, the client/server communication that takes place after a Tor circuit is built and a TCP connection created in it is described.
+In this subsection, the scanner/server communication that takes place after a Tor circuit is built and a TCP connection created in it is described.

 3.2.1 Simple handshake
 ----------------------

-After initiating a TCP connection over Tor to the server, the sbws client sends 4 magic bytes indicating it intends to speak sbws' protocol.
+After initiating a TCP connection over Tor to the server, the sbws scanner sends 4 magic bytes indicating it intends to speak sbws' protocol.
 If the first four bytes an sbws server receives are not the correct magic bytes, the server SHOULD close the connection.

-If the client sends the correct magic bytes, the server does nothing in response.
-Therefore, the client SHOULD immediately followup with the version of the wire protocol it will speak.
+If the scanner sends the correct magic bytes, the server does nothing in response.
+Therefore, the scanner SHOULD immediately followup with the version of the wire protocol it will speak.
 This version is an integer, but is sent as a string followed by a newline.
 So version 1 would be sent as the two byte string, ``"1\n"``.

-If the server does not support the version that the client sent, it MUST immediately close the connection.
+If the server does not support the version that the scanner sent, it MUST immediately close the connection.
 Otherwise, the server does nothing in response.
-Therefore, the client SHOULD immediately followup with its 64 character password.
+Therefore, the scanner SHOULD immediately followup with its 64 character password.

-Upon receiving the client's full password, the server checks if it is valid.
+Upon receiving the scanner's full password, the server checks if it is valid.
 If it is invalid, the server MUST immediately close the connection.
-Otherwise, the server MUST send to the client the 1 byte success code.
+Otherwise, the server MUST send to the scanner the 1 byte success code.

-Once the client receives the success code, the handshake is complete and the simple loop may begin.
+Once the scanner receives the success code, the handshake is complete and the simple loop may begin.

 3.2.2 Simple loop
 -----------------

-To begin the loop, the sbws client decides how many bytes it would like to download from the server.
+To begin the loop, the sbws scanner decides how many bytes it would like to download from the server.
 To inform the server, it encodes an integer as text followed by a newline character.
-For example, to request 123 bytes, the client would send to the server the string of four bytes ``"123\n"``.
+For example, to request 123 bytes, the scanner would send to the server the string of four bytes ``"123\n"``.

-After indicating success to the client in the simple handshake, the server begins listening for the client to send a line as described above.
-Once the server reads a newline character (``'\n'``), it parses the string into an integer and proceeds to send the client that many bytes as fast as possible.
+After indicating success to the scanner in the simple handshake, the server begins listening for the scanner to send a line as described above.
+Once the server reads a newline character (``'\n'``), it parses the string into an integer and proceeds to send the scanner that many bytes as fast as possible.

-Immediately after requesting some amount of bytes from the server, the client begins listening for the server to respond with arbitrary bytes until it has sent the amount it was expecting.
-At this point the client MUST close the connection if it does not wish to make any more requests.
+Immediately after requesting some amount of bytes from the server, the scanner begins listening for the server to respond with arbitrary bytes until it has sent the amount it was expecting.
+At this point the scanner MUST close the connection if it does not wish to make any more requests.
 Otherwise, the simple loop starts over.